 For those who like more traditional craft, DIY Drone has plenty of airplanes as well.
 And these aren’t simply model craft – they have autopilots, GPS tracking, and lots of other computerized/robotic components.
 I was really impressed by Anderson’s UAV he built using Lego Mindstorms to enable its autopilot.
 Pretty cool:

 Anderson gave a great speech at Maker Faire 2009 that gives an overview of DIY Drones.
 At 27 minutes it’s a little long but worth a watch if you’re thinking of getting into amateur UAV construction.
-Definitely check out some of his “missions” above Google and Lawrence Berkeley starting at 7:50:
+That video is no longer online, but check out this short 4 minute video:

 Open source is all about granting access to everyone.
 Sometimes that access is aimed at accelerating research (as with Willow Garage and ROS), but sometimes that access is aimed at simply allowing more people to participate.
 That’s what DIY Drones really seems to be about.
 With a limited budget, extra time on the weekends, and a lot enthusiasm, anyone can join in the robotic revolution by building and commanding their own aircraft.
 That’s very appealing, and DIY Drones may help build interest in the growing field of UAVs.
 We’ll need that interest and expertise to fuel continuing innovation in what is growing to be one of the dominate technologies in the modern military.
 We’ll also need that expertise when the robots take over and we have to fight for our lives against Air Penguins.